gwijthoff/texting/index.md

 ## Attendance

-Weekly attendance in class is expected.
-If you must be absent from a session for a serious reason, then you should contact me before the missed class and explain why you will not be in attendance.
-Cases of continuous, unexplained absence will result in a penalty to your grade or your ineligibility to complete the course.
-Attendance and active participation in discussions are part of fulfilling the course requirements.
-I will notify an advising dean if you have three or more unwarranted absences.
-No extensions will be given except in extreme (and verifiable) circumstances.
-These circumstances include reasons of health and extenuating circumstances, such as death of a family member.
+While I do not advocate missing any classes, I realize that you may face unpredictable circumstances once or twice throughout the term.
+For this reason, you may miss two classes this semester without penalty.
+Additional absences will impact your final grade.
+However (and this is important) you are responsible for seeking class notes from a classmate.
+I will not provide them.

+Each additional absence will lower your final grade by half a letter grade.
+Students with perfect attendance receive a bonus on their participation grade.
+Two late arrivals count as an absence.
+Early departures also count as an absence.

-## Laptop policy
+## Laptop Policy

-If you have a laptop, bring it to class. **Only open it when asked.** When we are using laptops for in-class exercises, be sure to practice good screen etiquette: keep it to the side and don't stare too long.
+If you have a laptop, bring it to class.
+Periodically, we will use laptops for in-class exercises and experiments.
+Additionally, if you traditionally a laptop to take notes, feel free to do so; however, please practice good screen etiquette: keep it to the side and don’t stare too long.
+Our meetings are built around the capacity to listen and observe one another, to be mutually present in our shared physical space.
+Good screen etiquette allows this to happen.

+## Late Assignments

+Late assignments are accepted a week beyond the assignment’s due date.
+Late assignments will be marked down half a letter grade with each missed day.

 ## Honor Code